Why do we need this research?

-Currently there are no treatments options available for babies who aren’t growing as they should.
+Currently, there are no treatment options available for babies who aren’t growing as they should.
 The only option is to deliver the baby prematurely, which carries its own risks and increases the chances of health problems later in life.

 What’s happening in this project?

-We know that babies are more likely to grow normally if their mothers eat lots of fruit and vegetables during pregnancy.
-So far it hasn’t been clear why this is the case.
-But researchers funded by Tommy’s have discovered that tiny particles called ‘extracellular vesicles’ (EVs) found in fruit and vegetables can have a beneficial effect on placenta cells grown in the lab.
+We know that babies are more likely to grow normally if their mothers eat lots of fruit and veg during pregnancy.
+So far, it hasn’t been clear why this is the case.
+Researchers funded by Tommy’s have been looking at tiny particles found in fruit and veg called ‘extracellular vesicles’ (EVs).
+So far, they have found that EVs from watermelons can have a beneficial effect on placenta cells grown in the lab.

 What difference will this project make?

-This project will show whether EVs from fruit and veg could improve the growth of fetuses in the womb, which might lead to clinical trials in humans.
-EVs from fruit and veg could provide a safe treatment for women who are at risk of their babies growing slowly, and ultimately help to prevent stillbirth and later health problems.
+This project will show whether EVs from fruit and veg could improve the growth of pups in the womb, which might lead to clinical trials in humans.
+EVs from fruit and veg could provide a safe treatment for women who are at risk of their babies growing slowly, and ultimately help to prevent stillbirth as well as health problems later in life.